NVIDIA/TensorRT/README.md

     > NOTE: The latest JetPack SDK v5.1 only supports TensorRT 8.5.2.

 	> NOTE:
 	<br> 1.
-The default CUDA version used by CMake is 11.8.0.
-To override this, for example to 10.2, append `-DCUDA_VERSION=10.2` to the cmake command.
+The default CUDA version used by CMake is 12.0.1.
+To override this, for example to 11.8, append `-DCUDA_VERSION=11.8` to the cmake command.
 	<br> 2.
 If samples fail to link on CentOS7, create this symbolic link: `ln -s $TRT_OUT_DIR/libnvinfer_plugin.so $TRT_OUT_DIR/libnvinfer_plugin.so.8`
 * Required CMake build arguments are:
 	- `TRT_LIB_DIR`: Path to the TensorRT installation directory containing libraries.
 	- `TRT_OUT_DIR`: Output directory where generated build artifacts will be copied.
 * Optional CMake build arguments:
 	- `CMAKE_BUILD_TYPE`: Specify if binaries generated are for release or debug (contain debug symbols).
 Values consists of [`Release`] | `Debug`
-	- `CUDA_VERISON`: The version of CUDA to target, for example [`11.7.1`].
+	- `CUDA_VERSION`: The version of CUDA to target, for example [`11.7.1`].
 	- `CUDNN_VERSION`: The version of cuDNN to target, for example [`8.6`].
 	- `PROTOBUF_VERSION`:  The version of Protobuf to use, for example [`3.0.0`].
 Note: Changing this will not configure CMake to use a system version of Protobuf, it will configure CMake to download and try building that version.
 	- `CMAKE_TOOLCHAIN_FILE`: The path to a toolchain file for cross compilation.